About the Project

 Insects that pollinate flowers, like bees and butterflies, are in trouble.
 Increased pesticide use and habitat loss have contributed to a widespread decline in native bees.
 And without them, many plants—including food crops—would die off.

 The Lawn to Wildflowers project helps people create habitats for these helpful insects by turning turf grass lawns into native wildflower plots.
 We are developing a mobile app that will make it easy to create wildflower habitats and collect data on pollinator abundance and diversity.
-As a citizen scientist, your participation will not only make your local landscape more beautiful, but also give bees and butterflies a place to thrive.
+As a public scientist, your participation will not only make your local landscape more beautiful, but also give bees and butterflies a place to thrive.

 Sign up for our newsletter to make sure you hear about the latest development of this project.